Horror Show

 La Fonda on the Plaza - Santa Fe, New Mexico

-This Pueblo Revival-style landmark in the heart of Santa Fa officially dates back to 1922.
+This Pueblo Revival-style landmark in the heart of Santa Fe officially dates back to 1922.
 But it's on the site of the city's first inn, from circa 1607, and reportedly continues to possess spirits from long ago.

 La Fonda

 Scary Thought: Any hotel this historic is sure to have some guests who won't leave.
+La Fonda is no exception.

 Room Rates: Starting at $199 per night